CREATIVE TEAM

 Philip is an actor and director.

-For Original Theatre he has directed: Murder in the Dark, The Mirror Crack’d, The Habit of Art (UK tour and New York) and The Croft.
+For Original Theatre he has directed: Murder at Midnight, Murder in the Dark, The Mirror Crack’d, The Habit of Art (UK tour and New York) and The Croft.

 For Original Online: A Cold Supper Behind Harrods, Barnes’ People and The Haunting of Alice Bowles, which he also wrote.
 As an actor with Original Theatre and he appeared in Apollo 13: The Dark Side of the Moon and Flare Path.
 He has directed over sixty plays, in the West End, at the National Theatre, the Chichester Festival Theatre and in most major theatres in the UK.